-With over 190 million paid subscribers, Netflix is the largest TV and movie streaming service in the world.
+With more than 200 million paid subscribers, Netflix is the largest TV and movie streaming service in the world.
 Even with Disney Plus casting a very large shadow, Netflix won’t be going away anytime soon.

 Read more: What’s new on Netflix

 That said, even the world’s largest streaming service is prone to issues.
 From video and language to logging in and connectivity, there are some issues that result in Netflix not working and will diminish your ability to enjoy the service.
 Here are some of the more common issues and possible fixes for them.
 You can sign up for Netflix at the link below.